paul-distefano/graphrag-toolkit/docs/graph-model.md

 Neptune Analytics PURPOSE analyze graph data
 ```

-SPO facts are connected to other fact via `NEXT` relationships where the object entity of a first fact acts as the subject entity for a subsequent fact.
+SPO facts are connected to other facts via `NEXT` relationships, where the object entity of a first fact acts as the subject entity for a subsequent fact.

 Facts provide *connectivity across different sources*.
-It's not uncommon for an individual fact to be mentioned multiple times in the underlying corpus: for example, a particular fact might be repeated in different news articles reporting on the same story.
-In the graph, there's a single node to represent a specific fact.
+It's not uncommon for an individual fact to be mentioned multiple times in the underlying corpus: for example, in a news articles dataset, a particular fact might be repeated in different news articles reporting on the same story.
+In the graph, there will be a single node to represent this specific fact.
 From this node it is then possible to traverse via statements, topics and chunks to all the places where that particular fact is mentioned.

-Facts can, optionally, be embedded – and so as well as enhancing connectivity, they can also be used to provide a low-level vector-based entry point into the graph.
+Facts can, optionally, be embedded – and so as well as enhancing connectivity, they can also be used to provide a low-level, vector-based entry point into the graph.

 #### Statements